jmcrego/MiNMT/README.md

 ## Usage example:

 Hereinafter we consider `train.en, train.fr`, `valid.en, valid.fr` and `test.en` the respective train/valid/test files of our running example.
 All files are formated with one sentence per line of already tokenized text.
-You can tokenize your data using
+You can preprocess your data using any tokenization/sub-tokenization toolkit.
+We provide several examples of widely used toolkits.

 ### (1) Vocabulary